chrigkou/ingredient-to-cuisine/README.md

  1. [open.py](https://github.com/chrigkou/ingredient-to-cuisine/blob/master/open.py): data statistics, text analysis and preprocessing, split in train and test sets, use label encoder for the cuisines
  2. [mlp.py](https://github.com/chrigkou/ingredient-to-cuisine/blob/master/mlp.py): dimensionaltity reduction with chi2 feature selection, svd decomposition and pca.
 Apply a 4 layer MLP on the data
  3.  [svm.py](https://github.com/chrigkou/ingredient-to-cuisine/blob/master/svm.py): feature selection with chi2, select two classes from the dataset for 1 vs 1 SVM classifier.
 The custom SVM is a mathematic implementation using matrices.
 The results are compared to the SVC classifier from sklearn.
- 4. [rbf.py](https://github.com/chrigkou/ingredient-to-cuisine/blob/master/rbf.py): the RBF network is implemented with a gaussian and a square kernel.
+ 4. [rbf.py](https://github.com/chrigkou/ingredient-to-cuisine/blob/master/rbf.py): the RBF classifier is implemented with a gaussian and a square kernel.
 The initial centers are selected randomly or using kmeans.

 ## Run an experiment

-In order to train and test a selected network all you have to do is run the corrisponding python file.
+In order to train and test a selected classifier all you have to do is run the corrisponding python file.

 > **Note:** You can change the method of feature selection for each experimenrt to test different algorithms and networks.